Proof of ID and address document checklist

-Your service can not be activated until all ID has been verified.
+Your service can not be activated until all ID and Proof of Address documents has been verified.
 You will need to scan the necessary documents to: email@example.com.

 If you do not have documents at the time or are waiting to get documents certified or notarised, you can still continue signing up - but we must receive the documents within 10 days of initial payment.

 Please note: Your account will not be active until we receive and successfully verify your documents.
 Therefore, you should not start to use your service until you receive confirmation that your account has been activated.